Visas - General Information

 Important note: Some documents are accepted in Portuguese only (mainly those who are signed by parties in Brazil, for example, Brazilian University / Brazilian School acceptance letters, Brazilian host person / host company, invitation letters, etc.). (check item 4).

-Other documents are exceptionally accepted in English (birth certificates / criminal records) in order to facilitate their subsequent translation from English to Portuguese, in Brazil, for the registration at the Federal Police (check item 16).
-Check specific instructions for each document on our website (each visa type has its own specific webpage).
+Other documents are exceptionally accepted in English (birth certificates / criminal records) in order to facilitate their subsequent translation from English to Portuguese, in Brazil, for the registration at the Federal Police (check item 18).
+Check specific instructions for each document on our website (each visa type has its own specific web page).

 11. The Consular Section does not offer urgent, express or faster services of any kind and does not issue urgent or emergency documents, including visas.
 Check the current processing times for consular services at "Processing Times".